xndlnk/microservice-visualization/README.md

 # microservice-visualization

-This repository contains software for analyzing and visualizing the topology of microservice systems.
+This repository contains software for analyzing and visualizing the topology of a microservice system.

 ## Repository structure